▲ Up

 Patient Records

 Patients may request a copy of his or her records at any time.
 A fee of $5.00 plus $0.25 per page can be assessed.
-All record releases require a patient (or guardian) and witness signed request.
-As an alternative, Ashe Family Healthcare offers access to a patient portal that can be viewed at any time, free of charge.
-With a valid email address, patients may enroll in the patient portal, allowing a patient to access his/her medical record information.
+All record releases require a patient or legal guardian (proof of legal guardianship is required) and witness to have signed the request.

 Records may be released without signed request as required by law, public health requirements or for appropriate collaborative medical efforts.